You sell or trade stock, mutual fund shares, or bonds at a loss.

 Using the loss to offset other shares sold for a gain

-You can't sell a stock or mutual fund at a loss and then repurchase it within 30 days with the sole purpose to claim the losses.
-Ex: If you sell shares of a mutual fund in which you reinvest the dividends, you could have a wash sale.
-This might apply to mutual funds or stocks that pay monthly dividends.
+You can't sell a stock or mutual fund at a loss and then buy it again it within 30 days just to claim the losses.

-When calculating basis for shares sold in a wash sale, add the amount of disallowed loss to the basis of the shares that caused the wash sale -- the new shares you acquired.
+You’ll need to figure the basis for shares sold in a wash sale.
+When you do, add the amount of disallowed loss to the basis of the shares that caused the wash sale.
+These are the new shares you acquired.
 By doing this, you defer the loss, but it’s not totally disallowed.

 You also have a wash sale if both of these apply:

 You sell stock at a loss.